canonical/lxd/specs/rest-api.md

 RESTful API over http which is then encapsulated over either SSL for remote operations or a unix socket for local operations.

+Not all of the REST interface requires authentication:

+ * PUT to /1.0/trust is allowed for everyone with a client certificate
+ * GET to /1.0/images/\* is allowed for everyone but only returns public images for unauthenticated users

+Unauthenticated endpoints are clearly identified as such below.

 # Return values
 There are three standard return types:
  * Standard return value